networkservicemesh/deployments-k8s/examples/basic/README.md

 ## Cleanup

-To free resouces follow the next command:
+To free resources follow the next command:

 ```bash
 kubectl delete mutatingwebhookconfiguration --all